AdaCore/RecordFlux/doc/user_guide/20-overview.rst

 Just like scalars, messages are also types.
 The specification for our pub-sub message is as follows:

-.. doc-check: rflx,basic_declaration
+.. doc-check: rflx,basic_declarations
 .. code:: rflx

    type Length is range 0 ..
-2 ** 8 - 1 with Size => 8
+2 ** 8 - 1 with Size => 8;

-.. doc-check: rflx,basic_declaration
+.. doc-check: rflx,basic_declarations
 .. code:: rflx

    type Message is